 Author: “The Freelance Photographer’s Guide To Success: Business Essentials” is devoted to navigating the freelance photography world.
 Major sections of the guidebook published by Routledge Publishing address business issues and intellectual property concerns for freelancers such as archive management, understanding copyright, battling infringement, contract analysis and licensing rights.

-Professor: As an Adjunct Professor of Photography at California State University, Northridge, I incorporate into various courses lectures on copyright, licensing, contract issues and additional topics necessary to create and grow a freelance career.
+Professor: As an adjunct professor of photography and photojournalism at California State University, Northridge since the late 1990s, I incorporate into various courses lectures on copyright, licensing, contract issues and additional topics necessary to create and grow a freelance career.
 Additional courses are taught at the University of California, Los Angeles Extension including the Business of Photography Workshop, Portraiture and Street Photography.

 I offer services in a variety of areas that draws from nearly 30 years of experience as a photographer working with the world’s premier publications, foundations, corporations, agencies and non-profits.
 Many of the topics covered in my Business of Photography Workshop as well as in my book, The Freelance Photographer’s Guide To Success: Business Essentials, can be addressed in one-to-one sessions held in person or virtually.